NateM135/NateM135.github.io/_posts/2020-10-04-comptia-trifecta-writeup.md

 My high school covered the costs of my A+ and Security+ exams, and a friend covered the cost of the ITF+ exam.
 I ended up paying $160 for a Network+ ACAD (student discount) voucher, $20 for 1001 and 1002 practice tests, $20 for the examcram book, $10 for network+ tests and $10 for security+ tests.
 Overall, $220 for the four certifications.

 My next step is the CCNA.
-The official cert guide books are actually [on sale oftenn for 45% off](https://www.reddit.com/r/ccna/comments/ikncaj/cisco_press_discounted_some_of_their_titles/).
+The official cert guide books are actually [on sale often for 45% off](https://www.reddit.com/r/ccna/comments/ikncaj/cisco_press_discounted_some_of_their_titles/).
 I picked up the official cert guide physical book + pdf because the pdf comes with practice exams and labs.

 As for CEU's, whatever CCNA doesn't get me I'll be going back to Messer as I heard that he holds sessions occasionally where you can get a certificate and turn them in for these credits.